-In the Protozoa this is so varied that it serves to emphasise their claim as founders of the animal kingdom.
-Some, like Euglena, are green and are very close to plants, some like Didinium ingest large particles or the whole bodies of other protozoans, some ‘drink’ in nutrients by forming small pockets in the cell membrane, some filter off particles in the surrounding water by setting up wide-ranging currents, and there are some in which the feeding mechanisms are still obscure.
-The commonest methods of obtaining food are undoubtedly filter feeding, phagocytosis—both phagotrophic feeding methods—and saprozoic feeding.
+In Protozoa, this is so varied that it serves to emphasize their claim as founders of the animal kingdom.
+Some, like Euglena, are green and are very close to plants, some like Didinium ingest large particles or the whole bodies of other protozoans, some ‘drink’ in nutrients by forming small pockets in the cell membrane, and some filter off particles in the surrounding water by setting up wide-ranging currents, and there are some in which the feeding mechanisms are still obscure.
+The commonest methods of obtaining food are undoubtedly filter-feeding, phagocytosis—both phagotrophic feeding methods—and saprozoic feeding.
 Phagotrophy is the general term applied to feeding on particulate matter.
-If the particles are in suspension then the method usually employed is filter feeding.
+If the particles are in the suspension then the method usually employed is filter-feeding.

 As practiced by Vortieella, a sessile ciliate, a current of water is produced by the beating of the cilia around the crown of the body, so causing a vortex that draws particles into the mouth.
 Particles may also be taken when they are on the surface of water plants or in among other materials such as soil or intestinal contents.